tedyiningding/Image-Denoising/README.md

 The code solves the problem using the over-relaxed Chambolle-Pock algorithm [3, Algorithm 3.1] after obtaining a saddle-point problem [2, Example 5.6]

 ## TGV denoising (TGVdenoise.m)
-TV regularisation only promotes piecewise constant therefore
+TV regularisation only promotes piecewise constant therefore the result could suffer from staircasing artefacts (as will be seen from the results shown below).

 ## Results